Steve Antony’s Role as Patron to Swindon Libraries Children’s Reading Services

-As Patron to Swindon Libraries Children's Reading services I regularly meet with my local librarians and hold events throughout the Borough of Swindon and have worked with the National Literacy Trust’s Swindon Hub.
+As Patron to Swindon Libraries Children's Reading services Steve Antony regularly meets with his local librarians, holds events throughout the Borough of Swindon and supports the National Literacy Trust’s Swindon Hub.

-We brainstorm fun event ideas and competitions (sometimes we just meet up for a chat over coffee).
-As Patron my main driving force is to help encourage families to engage more with their local library.
+Steve and Swindon Libraries brainstorm fun event ideas and competitions.
+As Patron his main driving force is to help encourage families to engage more with their local library.

-I've held and partaken in numerous events at several of my borough’s libraries.
-I’ve introduced a drag queen and watched her read The Queen's Handbag to a sold out ticketed event at Swindon Central Library.
-I have presented awards for the Summer Reading Challenge and even joined HRH The Duchess of Cornwall for an event with the National Literacy Trust at North Swindon Library.
+Steve has held and partaken in numerous events at several of my borough’s libraries.
+He has presented awards for the Summer Reading Challenge and even joined HRH The Duchess of Cornwall for an event with the National Literacy Trust at North Swindon Library.

-In 2018 I was called-upon to design a new children’s library card.
-The card, featuring Mr Panda, is being issued through the registry office, so all newborn children in Swindon will receive one.
-Pictured below is Arlo Blake with his new library card.
+In 2018 Steve was called-upon to design a new children’s library card.
+The card, featuring Mr Panda, is issued through the registry office, so all newborn children in Swindon will receive one.
+Pictured below is Arlo Blake, with his new library card.

-The Bookseller Magazine kindly published my open letter to Swindon Council, which you can read at the bottom of this page.
+The Bookseller Magazine published Steve Antony’s open letter to Swindon Council, which you can read it here.

 At present the Swindon Borough Council manages five of the borough’s libraries, and they are as follows: